Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 ##### As a returning visitor:
 - As a returning visitor, I want to be able to access more information about the recipes easily
 - As a returning visitor, I want the website to be intuitive
+- As a returning visitor, I want to be able to create an account to post recipes
 ##### As a frequent visitor
-- As a frequent visitor, I want to be able to perform CRUD operations on my own recipes within the website easily
+- As a frequent visitor, I want to be able to update and delete my own recipes within the website easily
+- As a frequent visitor, I want to be able to quickly log in to my account to access the CRUD functionalitites of the website
 #### Structure
 The website is contained within multiple html pages, which all extend from base.html.
 The navbar is constant across pages when logged in or logged out, and is collapsible at smaller screen sizes.
 The purpose of this is to fulfill user stories:
 > As a first time visitor, I want to easily navigate this website